EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

 <tr><td>600</td><td>8.5 GB</td><td>12.9</td></tr>
 </tbody></table>

-No, those are not typos - an average of thirteen seconds despite the size of the database!
-The only downside to this method is that you cannot access the old system once the new system starts up, but that's a very small price to pay, as you can easily backup the old system first.
-There is no point in graphing these numbers out - just look at the graph above and imagine a nearly flat line traveling across the bottom of the graph :)
+No, those are not typos—an average of thirteen seconds despite the size of the database!
+The only downside to this method is that you cannot access the old system once the new system starts up, but that’s a very small price to pay, as you can easily backup the old system first.
+There is no point in graphing these numbers out—just look at the graph above and imagine a nearly flat line traveling across the bottom of the graph :)

 Are there any other options that can affect the time?
-While pgbench has a handy **--foreign-keys** argument I often use to generate a more "realistic" test database, both pg_dump and pg_upgrade are unaffected by any numbers of foreign keys.
+While pgbench has a handy **--foreign-keys** argument I often use to generate a more “realistic” test database, both pg_dump and pg_upgrade are unaffected by any numbers of foreign keys.
 One limitation of pg_upgrade is that it cannot change the **--checksum** attribute of a database.
 In other words, if you want to go from a non-checksummed version of Postgres to a checksummed version, you need to use pg_dump or some other method.
 On the plus side, my testing found negligible difference between upgrading a checksummed versus a non-checksummed version.

 Another limitation of the pg_upgrade method is that all internal stats are blown away by the upgrade, so the database starts out in a completely unanalyzed state.
 This is not as much an issue as it used to be, as pg_upgrade will generate a script to regenerate these stats, using the handy **--analyze-in-stages** argument to vacuum.
-There are a few other minor limitations to pg_upgrade: read [the documentation](http://www.postgresql.org/docs/current/static/pgupgrade.html#AEN165408) for a complete list.
+There are a few other minor limitations to pg_upgrade: read [the documentation](https://www.postgresql.org/docs/current/static/pgupgrade.html#AEN165408) for a complete list.
 In the end, pg_upgrade is extraordinarily fast and should be your preferred method for upgrading.
 Here is a final chart showing the strengths and weaknesses of the major upgrade methods.

 <table class="gsm">
 <caption>Postgres upgrade methods compared</caption>